dentarg/auth0-blog/_posts/2017-11-16-webpack-a-gentle-introduction.markdown

 ## Conclusion

 You have now learned the core concepts of Webpack and how to configure it in an application.
-You can leverage this gentle introduction for understanding of intermediate and advanced concepts.
+You can leverage this gentle introduction for an understanding of intermediate and advanced concepts.
 [Sean Larkin](https://twitter.com/thelarkinn) has some awesome Webpack courses on [Webpack Academy](https://webpack.academy)

 As at the time of this writing, Webpack is the most popular build tool amongst web developers.
 It is a beast that can be tamed to do your bidding in your JavaScript projects.